What Kind Of Kind Are You Being?

 - What does our relationship need from me for it to evolve and deepen?

 It takes a little practice to think in this more intentional way, but you’ll find that once you make this shift, it’s so much easier to be sincere and direct in your relationships.
 The more you practise conscious kindness, the easier it will be to find the courage to be your authentic self and speak your truth.
 Understanding the difference between misguided kindness and conscious kindness is the key to having more confident and successful relationships of all types.

 Your Conscious Kindness Checklist

-With that in mind, I’ve provided a Conscious Kindness Checklist to help you find clarity in confusing situations.
+With that in mind, I’ve created a Conscious Kindness Checklist for you.

 Get your checklist today and I'll also send you tips and inspirations on more confidence and happier relationships